roangelo.net

 We must never forget that for Kant the object must conform to the mind rather than the other way about.
 (Copleston, History, Volume VI, XII, 5)

-Rather than 'the mind' I would say 'frame of reference' (or 'conceptual frame of reference').
-That is how I understand (or misunderstand) Kant, or how I would apply his ideas.
+Rather than 'mind' I would say Kant's 'frame of reference' (or 'conceptual frame of reference').
+That is how I understand (or misunderstand) Kant, or (in either case) how I apply his idea.

-But by the word 'category' Kant seems to mean only the categories that are both necessary and universal, i.e. without which it is impossible to perceive and reason about what is perceived.
-So by 'category' Kant does not mean simply 'class-name' or 'concept' -- although not only the categories Kant says are essential, but all concepts belong to the frame, not to the picture framed.
-The categories of perception cannot be known independently of (or without the need for) experience, Kant says, but this is not because the categories are themselves perceived; the categories are contributed by the human mind.
+By the word 'category' Kant seems to mean only categories that are both necessary and universal, i.e. categories without which he says it is impossible to perceive or reason about what is perceived.
+But not only the categories Kant says are essential, but all concepts belong to the frame, not to the picture framed.

 Appropriate frames of reference

-What is the relation between frame and picture (between concept and percept): is a frame that is not serviceable soon discarded (religious belief often excepted): a map must make a territory navigable?
+What is the relation between frame and picture (between concept and percept): will not a frame that is not serviceable soon be discarded: a map must make a territory navigable?
 For example?
-If the concepts 'time', 'space', 'cause and effect' are serviceable -- doesn't this tell us something important about the picture-in-itself (the picture independent of any frame, if there is such a thing except as a thing abstracted) -- that our categories of thought are "the categories of reality"?
-(Correspondence.)
+The concept 'meaning' again.
+If the concepts 'time', 'space', 'cause and effect' are serviceable -- doesn't this tell us something important about the picture-in-itself (the picture independent of any frame, if there is such a thing except as a thing abstracted) -- what would that be, that our categories of thought are "the categories of reality"?
 Serviceable ≠ necessary; and indeed it seems impossible to prove that an alternative set of categories might not be just as or even more serviceable.
-As for example?
-Theses without examples are empty promises.
-(Is Wittgenstein's example of weighing goods an example of a "serviceable concept" or "frame of reference"?)

-Is the claim that the categories we have are not only categories of human perception, but also the categories of a reality independent of human perception a metaphysical thesis (unverifiable speculation) or is it not nonsense?
-Is an unverifiable hypothesis anything more than a possible picture?
+Is this proposition a metaphysical thesis or is it nonsense: the categories of natural language are not only categories of human perception, but also the categories of a reality independent of human perception?
+Is an unverifiable hypothesis (a picture that cannot be compared with what it is said to be a picture of) anything more than a possible, although idle, picture?
 Logically possible does not mean plausible; logical possibility can be quite fanciful.
+(But an idling engine (PI § 132) does no work; it does not advance knowledge.)
+Is 'incomparable picture' nonsense?

-Kant seems to say that time and space belong to the frame of reference and that there is only one frame of reference.
-(This is metaphysics: the essence of human sense perception.)
-Then why do we think that time and space are features of the picture, i.e. of the world rather than of the way we perceive the world?
-(Wittgenstein says the proposition 'The world is objects in space' is a rule of grammar -- isn't that the same as saying it belongs to the frame rather than to the picture?)
-Does Kant say that "whatever is universal and necessary" (as he says time and space are) must belong to the subject rather than to the object, to the frame rather than to the picture framed?
+Why do we think that time and space are features of the picture, i.e. of the world rather than of the way we perceive the world?
+If we say the proposition 'The world is objects in space' is a rule of grammar -- isn't that the same as saying it belongs to the frame rather than to the picture?
+Yes.
+But can't a proposition have more than one use -- can't the same proposition serve here as grammar, there as a statement of fact?
+(Questions that I do not see the way to answer.)

 To the picture or to the picture frame?

-"Man is the measure or measurer of all things."
-But aren't things as they are and don't things happen as they do regardless of man's judgments about them?
-Protagoras seemed to deny this.
-Can you say, common experience speaks against this?
-Well, but common experience says "there are physical objects", too, and that "language follows thought, and thought follows things".
-(Aristotle not withstanding, the view of philosophy is very often not that of common experience.)
+"The individual man is the measure or measurer of all things" (Protagoras).
+But aren't things as they are and don't things happen as they do regardless of anyone's judgments about them -- can't you say that common experience (common sense or the consensus of mankind) says this?
+Well, but the consensus also says that the proposition 'There are physical objects' states a fact and that the meaning of a word, including the words 'point' and 'time', is the thing the word stands for.
+(Aristotle not withstanding, the truth is very often not that of the consensus.)

-Besides categories of sense perception there are principles of thought (or of investigation), e.g. "Every event has a cause" and "Ex nihilo nihil", which belong to the frame, not to the picture, and so from these principles we cannot deduce that the "picture" (the world-in-itself) had no beginning (because if there is now something, then there can never have been nothing).
-In other words: metaphysics is a way of thinking that mistakes the frame for the picture.
+Besides categories of sense perception, Kant says there are categories of thought (or, I would say, principles of investigation), e.g. "Every event has a cause" and "Ex nihilo nihil", which belong to the frame, not to the picture.
+And so from these principles we cannot e.g. deduce that the "picture" (the world-in-itself) had no beginning (because if there is now something, then there can never have been nothing).
+In other words: metaphysics is a way of thinking that mistakes the frame for the picture, the concept for the fact.

 Points of Reference and Idealism